jmbowman/anima-character-generator/README.rst

 Update 2020:

-New developer - BandanaT start to continuing development on this project.
+New developer - OllyT started to continuing development on this project.
 I'm an Anima player myself and had been using Jmbowman's character sheet for several years.
 As a developer myself, I decided to continue work on this project to help with the running of my current campaign.
 I had a player wanting to use a